PRINTF(1) NetBSD General Commands Manual PRINTF(1)

 BUGS

 Since the floating point numbers are translated from ASCII to floating- point and then back again, floating-point precision may be lost.
-Hexadecimal character constants are restricted to, and should be speci- fied as, two character constants.
+Hexadecimal character constants given as escapes in strings are restricted to, and should be specified as, two hexadecimal characters.
 This is contrary to the ISO C standard but does guarantee detection of the end of the constant.

 NOTES

 All formats which treat the argument as a number first convert the argument from its external representation as a character string to an internal numeric representation, and then apply the format to the inter- nal numeric representation, producing another external character string representation.
 One might expect the %c format to do likewise, but in fact it does not.
-To convert a string representation of a decimal, octal, or hexadecimal number into the corresponding character, two nested printf invocations may be used, in which the inner invocation converts the input to an octal string, and the outer invocation uses the octal string as part of a for- mat.
-For example, the following command outputs the character whose code is 0x0a, which is a newline in ASCII: printf "$(printf '\\%o' 0x0a)" NetBSD 10.99 May 19, 2021 NetBSD 10.99
+To convert a string representation of a decimal, octal, or hexadecimal number into the corresponding character, using a portable invocation, two nested printf invocations may be used, in which the inner invocation con- verts the input to an octal string, and the outer invocation uses the octal string as part of a format.
+For example, the following command outputs the character whose code is 0x0a, which is a newline in ASCII: printf "$(printf '\\%o' 0x0a)" In this implementation of printf it is possible to achieve the same result using one invocation: printf %C 0x0a NetBSD 10.99 November 24, 2024 NetBSD 10.99